 traffic-split

 This plugin allows you to dynamically assign portions of traffic to different upstream services.
-It does this by configuring match
+It does this by configuring match, which are custom rules for directing traffic to weighted_upstreams.

 Attributes